zhiyiYo/PyQt-Fluent-Widgets/README.md

 pip install "PySide2-Fluent-Widgets[full]" -i https://pypi.org/simple/
 ```

+The [Pro version](https://qfluentwidgets.com/pages/pro) library contains more advance components.
+You can download `PySide6-Fluent-Widgets-Pro-Gallery.7z` from the [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) for preview purposes.

+C++ QFluentWidgets require purchasing a license from the [official website](https://qfluentwidgets.com/price) and contact [shokokawaii@foxmail.com](mailto:shokokawaii@foxmail.com) to retrieve the library.
+You can also download the compiled demo `QFluentWidgets_v*.*.*.zip` from the [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases).

+> **Warning**
+> Don't install PyQt-Fluent-Widgets, PyQt6-Fluent-Widgets, PySide2-Fluent-Widgets and PySide6-Fluent-Widgets at the same time, because their package names are all `qfluentwidgets`.

 ## Run Example
 After installing PySide2-Fluent-Widgets package using pip, you can run any demo in the examples directory, for example:
 ```python